Which of the following correctly lists the three main types of ca... | Study Prep in Pearson+

 1

-Understand the question: The problem is asking for the three main types of carbohydrates.
-Carbohydrates are classified based on their structure and complexity.
+Understand the question: The problem is asking for the three main types of carbohydrates, which are categorized based on their structural complexity and the number of sugar units they contain.

 Step 1: Recall the classification of carbohydrates.
-Carbohydrates are broadly divided into three main types: monosaccharides (single sugar units), disaccharides (two sugar units linked together), and polysaccharides (long chains of sugar units).
+Carbohydrates are broadly divided into three main types: monosaccharides (single sugar units), disaccharides (two sugar units), and polysaccharides (many sugar units).

-Step 2: Analyze the options provided.
-The first option lists monosaccharides, disaccharides, and polysaccharides, which align with the structural classification of carbohydrates.
-The other options describe specific subcategories or examples of carbohydrates.
+Step 2: Define monosaccharides.
+Monosaccharides are the simplest form of carbohydrates, consisting of a single sugar unit.
+Examples include glucose, fructose, and galactose.

-Step 3: Clarify why the other options are incorrect.
-For example, 'Aldoses, ketoses, and pentoses' refer to specific types of monosaccharides based on functional groups and carbon chain length.
-'Starch, cellulose, and glycogen' are examples of polysaccharides.
-'Glucose, fructose, and galactose' are examples of monosaccharides.
+Step 3: Define disaccharides.
+Disaccharides are formed when two monosaccharides are joined together via a glycosidic bond.
+Examples include sucrose (glucose + fructose) and lactose (glucose + galactose).